MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

-# Use SideFX Houdini to turn point-clouds into optimized 3D models for use in Dynamics 365 Mixed Reality applications
+# Use SideFX Houdini to turn point clouds into optimized 3D models for use in Dynamics 365 Mixed Reality applications

 This tutorial provides step-by-step instructions that will show you how to: